BirdeeHub/lzextras/README.md

   {
     "lua_ls",
     lsp = {
-      -- if you include a filetype, it doesnt call lspconfig for the list filetypes = { 'lua' },
+      -- if you include a filetype, it doesnt call lspconfig for the list of filetypes (faster) filetypes = { 'lua' },
       settings = {
         Lua = {